aequorea/vHIV/README.md

 # vHIV
-An HIV vaccine (preliminary). -- This version shows more clearly the symmetry between creating a glycosylated HIV neutralizing molecule (see aequorea/zHIV) and using designed-in glycans to create an epitope focused vaccine.
+An HIV vaccine molecule. -- This version shows more clearly the symmetry between creating a glycosylated HIV neutralizing molecule (see aequorea/zHIV) and using designed-in glycans to create an epitope focused vaccine.
 <p align="center">
   <img src="vHIV2.png" width="500"/>
 </p>